“Gaeng Massaman” is our favourite rich and creamy Thai beef & sweet potato dish.

 If you don’t eat beef, feel free to substitute for chicken thighs, turkey breast or lamb.
 If your’e a vegetarian you can omit the shrimp paste and fish sauce and substitute beef short ribs for your favourite mushrooms, tofu and fresh vegetables.

-Beef & Sweet Potato Masaman keeps in the fridge for 2-3 days so store it in an airtight container and enjoy leftovers as a quick and easy lunch or dinner.
+Beef & Sweet Potato Massaman keeps in the fridge for 2-3 days so store it in an airtight container and enjoy leftovers as a quick and easy lunch or dinner.

 You May Also Enjoy Reading…